JohnOmernik/sqlalchemy-drill/README.md

 https://github.com/JohnOmernik/caraveldrill

 This Dockerfile will build a container has caravel, pyodbc, unixodbc, the MapR Drill ODBC connector all installed ready to go.
-In fact all one has to do is set a directory to this repo, and then from within the container, execute:
+In fact all one has to do is set a directory to this repo, in the run.sh script in JohnOmernik/caraveldrill repo and do this:
+* Run the container
+* Determine the running container ID use docker ps
+* Use docker exec -it %CONTAINERID% /bin/bash to start another shell in the running container
+* cd to the directory that was mounted that has this repo

-python /path/to/thisrepo/setup.py install
+* run python /path/to/thisrepo/setup.py install

-And this dialect will be installed and ready to go.
+* This will install the dialect and make it useable for Caravel

+Note: A neat side effect of using Flask is that if you make a change to the dialect files, and then rerun the python setup.py install while Caravel is running, Caravel picks up on the new dialect and reloads itself automagically.
+This is great for iterative development and testing.
+I typically have one shell to my caravel runserver -d prompt inside the container, another to the directory with the dialect inside the container, and then a couple of others to the actual code outside the container... it works great.
+Update the code, switch, install it, and then test in the browser!

 ### virualenv